vperron/satan/README.md

 ucierror   = "UCIERROR" optionname undeferror = "UNDEFERROR" originalmsg
 ```

+There above, bote that if a message is _HEAVILY_ unreadable -meaning we did not even succeed
+to read up to the message id, we send it back with a zeroed `msgid`.

 Note that the device may send:
 * `ACCEPTED` in a first round, to notify the server that the message had an acceptable format